MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

 - Implement a single-domain Microsoft Entra Domain Services forest by deploying an Azure VM hosting an Microsoft Entra Domain Services domain controller
 - Create and configure an Azure AD tenant
-- Synchronize the AD DS forest with the Microsoft Entra tenant
+- Synchronize the Microsoft Entra Domain Services forest with the Microsoft Entra tenant

 > For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.